BiggillyBoyMan/tp/docs/UserGuide.md

 Format: `add n/COMPANY_NAME i/INDUSTRY a/JOB_ROLE t/DESCRIPTION e/EMAIL s/STATUS d/DEADLINE`

 Notes:
+- `COMPANY_NAME` can contain alphanumeric characters, spaces, and these special characters: `& . - ' ,` (e.g., AT&T, McDonald's, Apple Inc., Coca-Cola)
 - `INDUSTRY` must be one of: Technology, Finance, Consulting, Healthcare, Marketing, Operations, Graphic Design
 - `STATUS` must be one of: Saved, Applied, Interviewing, Offer, Rejected.
 - `DEADLINE` must be in the format YYYY-MM-DD (e.g., 2024-12-31)